Croaghaun: Geography

-Croaghaun is the most westerly peak of Achill Island, and its highest mountain.
-Its cliffs lie on the northern slope of the mountain.
-The cliffs at Croaghaun can only be seen by hiking around or to the summit of the mountain, or from the sea.
+Croaghaun is the most westerly peak of Achill Island and its highest mountain.
+The cliffs lie on the northern slope of the mountain and can be seen only by hiking around or to the summit of the mountain or from the sea.
 They are part of a sequence of sheer rock faces which start south of Keem Bay and loop around the uninhabited north-west of the island, by Achill Head and Saddle Head, and east to Slievemore, occasionally dropping vertically into the waters of the Atlantic Ocean.

 Nature

 The Croaghaun cliffs are home to two families of peregrine falcons (RTÉ, 2008).
-September and October are the best time to see the fastest creatures on Earth here, as they teach their young to fly.
-Metamorphic, quartz-laden gems may be observed, along with Mediterranean heathers and the waters of the Atlantic.
+September and October are the best time to see them here, as they teach their young to fly.
+Metamorphic, quartz-laden gems may be observed, along with Mediterranean heathers.
 It is common to see schools of bottlenose dolphins and basking sharks, once a source of revenue for Achill Island (BBC, 2009).
 Porpoises are found in large numbers.
 Orcas, humpback whales, and other whales have been sighted.